College of Liberal Arts, Education and Human Development

 - Be admitted to and graduate from a state approved teacher education program.
 (Teacher education programs in the College of Liberal Arts, Education and Human Development at The University of New Orleans are state approved).

-- Achieve a minimum overall grade point average of 2.5.
+- Achieve a minimum grade point average of 2.5.

 - Pass all specified PRAXIS Series Examinations.